 One more tip which we like most of all.
 In winter it is necessary not to be hungry.
 Russian cuisine is full of thick soups and hearty meals, which quickly fill up your stomach.

 For breakfast eat a porridge, bliny (Russian pancakes) or syrniki (small farm-cheese pancakes).
-If you travel to Russia at the beginning of March then you will have a great chance to take part in exciting winter outdoor Russian festival Maslenitsa and try hundreds of tasty pancakes with different addings, but the tastiest is with red caviar.
+If you travel to Russia at the beginning of March then you will have a great chance to take part in an exciting winter outdoor Russian festival Maslenitsa.
+During Maslenitsa you will try hundreds of tasty pancakes with different addings, but the tastiest is with red caviar.
 Learn more here.

 For lunch eat soup.
 Borscht – the most famous beetroot soup, Ukha – made of Russian fish, Shchi – cabbage soup, Rassolnik – with pickled cucumbers and barley.
 And do not forget about rye bread.
 Yummy!